(Updated 20.2.25 to reflect the changes for the 2025 season)

 If you are new to MotoGP first, we need to understand the difference between factory teams and satellites teams.

-A factory team such as Repsol Honda and Lenovo Ducati are directly managed and funded by the factory who manufacture the bike.
+A factory team such as Honda Racing team Castrol (formerly Repsol Honda) and Lenovo Ducati are directly managed and funded by the factory who manufacture the bike.

 In theory this means the factory riders have the latest bike with the latest technology and access to the best engineers, mechanics and so on.

-A satellite team has the bike on lease or purchased from a factory i.e. Prima Pramac Ducati and so on.
+A satellite team has the bike on lease or purchased from a factory i.e. LCR Honda or VR46 Ducati and so on.

 The team is neither managed nor funded by the factory and they do not build the bikes themselves.